 Worcestershire has a solid industrial history and heritage with many international and diverse businesses operating in the County.

 Major companies with HQs located here include: Yamazaki Mazak, Halfords Group, Worcester Bosch Thermotechnology, Vax, Morgan Motor Company, QinetiQ, Brintons, GKN, and Harris Brush and WLEP continue to actively promote the County to attract other companies and their supply chains to Worcestershire.

 The county has an established, skilled workforce and compares well with national averages in terms of educational attainment.
 It is blessed with top performing schools and colleges, both private and publicly funded.

 The University of Worcester is a significant asset, being one of the fastest growing universities in the country with education and health as the dominant courses but also seeing rapid expansion in sciences, particularly biological sciences.
-The county is also ideally placed for the Universities of Warwick and Birmingham.
+The county is also ideally placed with 10 Universities within an hour including the Universities of Warwick, Oxford and Birmingham.